-T-Mobile now selling LG Optimus F3, Optimus F6 and G2 coming soonAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile now selling LG Optimus F3, Optimus F6 and G2 coming soonAlex Wagner - Editorial Director of News and Content

 T-Mobile confirmed earlier today that it plans to add the LG G2 to its magenta shelves, but that's not the only new LG device that T-Mo will be stocking.
 T-Mobile announced today that it's now offering the LG Optimus F3 in stores and online and that the Optimus F6 will follow in the near future.